 Learn how to draw a great looking Praying Mantis with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Praying Mantis.
+By following the simple steps, you too can easily draw a perfect Praying Mantis.

 There are about 2,000 species of mantids, or praying mantis, in the world.
 These slow-moving insects can grow quite large, reaching 5 inches or more.
 They are typically camouflaged to resemble foliage, dead leaves, flowers, or other plant parts.